 Here at UC Davis, the campus policy states, (PPM 300-30 –Responsibilities –III.
 Driver A. item 5.)
 “Must ensure the vehicle does not idle in excess of five minutes with the following exceptions:

 - To complete a function of the vehicle.

 - For servicing, testing, or maintenance.

 - To regenerate diesel exhaust filters.

-- When required by vehicle manufacturer to warm the engine to operating temperature
+- When required by the vehicle manufacturer to warm the engine to operating temperature